munawarb/NVDA-Time-Zoner/README.md

 ## Change Log

+### Version 2.00, released on 07/14/2021
+- Now compatible with version 2021.1 of NVDA.
+- BREAKING CHANGE: This add-on is no longer compatible with legacy versions of NVDA.
+Please use version 1.06 or earlier for legacy support.

 ### Version 1.05, released on 07/26/2020
 - Fixed a crash when announcing general timezones such as UTC or EST ([#7](https://github.com/munawarb/NVDA-Time-Zoner/issues/7))